ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 For more information, see [vCenter and Platform Services Controller user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids).

-## DNS configuration
+## Domain Name System configuration
 {: #adds-infra-domain-dns}

 The vCenter Server instance design integrates DNS services on the AD domain controllers:
-* The domain structure is specified during the instance order process
+* The domain structure is specified during the instance order process.
-* The domain controllers are configured to be authoritative for the DNS domain
+* The domain controllers are configured to be authoritative for the DNS domain.
-* The domain controllers servers are configured to point to the {{site.data.keyword.cloud_notm}} DNS servers for all other zones
+* The domain controllers servers are configured to point to the {{site.data.keyword.cloud_notm}} DNS servers for all other zones.
-* Any secondary vCenter Server instances that are integrated to the primary instance use the same DNS name structure
+* Any secondary vCenter Server instances that are integrated to the primary instance use the same DNS name structure.

 When a secondary vCenter Server instance is linked to the primary instance, the vCenter Server instance appliances are configured:
 * DNS is configured with the primary instances AD DNS server IP address.